tiagoplaton/saas-multi-tenant-architecture/README.md

 ## Final thoughts

-This project helped me understand that multi-tenant architectures are less about the tools and more about the decisions behind them — especially around cost, scalability, and data isolation.
+This project helped me understand that multi-tenant systems are more about architectural decisions than tools — especially when balancing cost, scalability, and data isolation.